Owner’s Story: Map Making

 Have you always worked from home?

-I’d spent the last couple of years drawing and painting in my spare time, and when we realised that the artwork had the potential to be a full-time thing for me, we knew a dedicated space was going to be essential.
-Making maps is not something that scales well in a busy family home.
-The last thing a client wants to find on their artwork is last night’s dinner!
+I’d spent the last couple of years drawing and painting in my spare time, and when we realised that the artwork had the potential to expand, we knew a dedicated space was going to be essential.

 How did you decide on which garden building/ finish to have?

 What’s it like working from your garden office?
-What has been your family’s reaction to it?

 How did you find making the map for a mini travel guide to Shepperton and area?